kean/Align/README.md

 <img src="https://user-images.githubusercontent.com/1567433/84966617-f30afa80-b0df-11ea-8f62-0abd95eea4ef.png" alt="pin edges" width="400px"/>

-**Note**.
-Every view that you manipulate using Align has `translatesAutoresizingMaskIntoConstraints` set to `false` so you no longer have to worry about it.
+Align automatically sets `translatesAutoresizingMaskIntoConstraints` to `false` for every view that you manipulate using it, so you no longer have to worry about it.

 Align also automatically activates the created constraints.
 Using [`(NSLayoutConstraint.active(_:)`](https://developer.apple.com/documentation/uikit/nslayoutconstraint/1526955-activate) is typically slightly more efficient than activating each constraint individually.
 To take advantage of this method, wrap your code into `Constrains` initializer.